-Line 7.
-Income from a special loss discount account.-Enter the total from line 6, Part I, Form 8816.
+Line 6.
+Income from a special loss discount account.
+Enter the total from Form 8816, Part I, line 6.
 See section 847(5) and the instructions for Form 8816 for more information.

-Line 8.
-Other income.-Enter any other income not included on lines 1 through 7, if those items are includible in LICGI.
+Line 7.
+Other income.
+Enter any other income, includible in LICGI, not included on lines 1 through 6.
 List the type and amount of income on an attached schedule.
+If the LIC has only one item of other income, describe it in parentheses on line 7.
+Examples of other income to report on line 7 are:

-Noninsurance income.-Include the total amount of income for noninsurance business (defined in section 806(b)(3)).
-Income from noninsurance should be listed separately from all other income.
+• Include all income from noninsurance business (defined in section 806(b)(3)), but list it separately from all other income.

-Recomputed differential earnings amount.-For mutual LIC's, if the recomputed differential earnings amount (determined under section 809(f)(3)) for the preceding tax year exceeds the differential earnings amount (determined under section 809(a)(3)) for that tax year, include the excess on line 8 as other income for the current tax year.
+• For mutual LIC's, if the recomputed differential earnings amount for the preceding tax year exceeds the differential earnings amount for that tax year, include the excess on line 7.

-Sales of business property and involuntary conversions.-Use Form 4797, Sales of Business Property, to report gains and losses from sales or exchanges of assets used in a trade or business and from involuntary conversions.
+• Use Form 4797, Sales of Business Property, to report gains and losses from sales or exchanges of assets used in a trade or business and from involuntary conversions.

-For LIC's, section 818(b)(1) provides that, for section 1231(a), "property used in a trade or business" includes only:
+Section 818(b)(1) provides that, for section 1231(a), "property used in a trade or business" includes only: